 Best Hostel in Berlin: Grand Hostel Berlin Classic

 This hostel is one of the best places to stay in Berlin if you’re on a budget but still want all the amenities and a touch of class.
 Located in a stunning historical setting, this hostel offers friendly staff, a jovial atmosphere, frequent outings, and comfortable rooms.
-It’s also close to some of the best and most popular landmarks in the city, which makes it even more tempting when you’re deciding where to stay in Berlin.View on HostelWorld
+It’s also close to some of the best and most popular landmarks in the city, which makes it even more tempting when you’re looking for a good hostel in Berlin.View on HostelWorld

 Best Airbnb in Berlin: Design loft with rooftop & pool